Phonons in stringlet-land and the boson peak: Theoretical model

-The theoretical model considered in this work was introduced by Lund and collaborators in a series of works \cite{PhysRevB.70.024303,PhysRevB.72.174110,PhysRevB.72.174111,PhysRevB.91.094102,PhysRevB.106.024105,Lund1988,PhysRevB.101.174311}.
-For simplicity, we will use a simplified version of Lund's model that does not take into account the different phonon polarizations (transverse and longitudinal) and other complications related to the properties of the dislocation-like line defects.
-In a sense, our model is more similar to the scalar elasticity theory proposed by Granato and L\"{u}cke \cite{granato1956theory}.
-Moreover, we will consider the computation of the phonon self-energy only at leading order in the potential induced by the interactions with the stringlets.
+In what follows, we will consider the computation of the phonon self-energy only at leading order in the potential induced by the interactions with the stringlets.
 As we will explicitly prove, this simplified model is enough to capture the salient physical features.
-At the same time, its generalization is straightforward and indeed already built by Lund and collaborators in the aforementioned works.
+At the same time, its generalization is straightforward and indeed already built by Lund and collaborators in several works \cite{PhysRevB.72.174110,Lund1988,PhysRevB.91.094102,PhysRevB.106.024105,PhysRevB.72.174111,PhysRevB.70.024303}.
 Finally, before starting our exposition, we emphasize that the main difference between our analysis on glassy anomalies and the one in \cite{PhysRevB.101.174311} relies on the distribution of the stringlet lengths $p(l)$.
 In \cite{PhysRevB.101.174311}, the distribution $p(l)$ was not taken as an input of the theory, but rather fitted from the data, leading to an incorrect final result.
 On the other hand, it is now derived explicitly thanks to the recent simulation progress \cite{PhysRevResearch.5.023055,Hu2022,d1,C2SM26789F,C2SM27533C,Douglas_2016,d3} that allow for a direct determination of $p(l)$.
 This also strongly improves the degree of predictability of the theoretical model, as already confirmed in \cite{jiang2023stringlet}.

 The main idea of this theoretical description, visualized in Fig.\ref{fig:1}, is that the elastic medium contains one-dimensional string-like defects (stringlets), pinned at their endpoints, that are excited by incoming sound waves and vibrate as a consequence of that.
 As in a chain reaction, sound waves in the medium now propagate in a bath of vibrating one-dimensional defects that strongly renormalize sound propagation, and the properties of phonons, with crucial consequent effects for the vibrational dynamics of the medium.